elugens/hello-javascript/docs/general-javascript-questions/promises-async-await/async-await.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> An async function is a function declared with the async keyword, and the await keyword is permitted within them.
-The async and await keywords enable asynchronous, promise-based behavior to be written in a cleaner style, avoiding the need to explicitly configure promise chains.
+  <div><strong>Interview Response:</strong> An async function is a function declared with the async keyword, and the await keyword gets permitted within them.
+The async and await keywords enable asynchronous, promise-based behavior to be written in a cleaner style, avoiding the need to configure promise chains explicitly.
 Async functions can contain zero or more await expressions.
-Await expressions make promise-returning functions behave as though they are synchronous by suspending the code execution until the returned promise is fulfilled or rejected.
-The resolved value of the promise is treated as the return value of the await expression.
-Use of async and await enables the use of ordinary try / catch blocks around asynchronous code.
+Await expressions make promise-returning functions seem synchronous by suspending the code execution until the returned promise is fulfilled or rejected.
+The resolved value of the promise gets treated as the return value of the await expression.
+Async and await allow you to wrap asynchronous code in regular try/catch statements.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />